 We hang up.
 Twenty minutes later, I get yet another (another) call from TWC to ask why I didn’t want the service call.
 Well, because I never wanted it, TWC.
 You’re getting kind of date-rapey on me.
 I feel like Time Warner Cable is just driving past my house all night, listening to “Goodbye Horses” and waiting for a chance to toss me into the pit TWC keeps in its basement.

 At this point, Time Warner Cable has tried to send more strange guys over to my house than Craigslist.
+I just want football, TWC.
+Not a soulmate.

 Time Warner Cable won’t be ignored, Reid.
 I’m headed off to make sure my bunny is still okay.